 For the UK, those relevant aircraft are the A400, C17 and occasionally chartered Antonov 124’s.

 The C17 can lift about 70 tonnes and whilst the UK has never transported Challenger 2 by C17 other nations have done so with their main battle tanks, the capability is proven even if we don’t practice it.
 It’s not generally recommended though and certainly not a practical exercise for austere locations.
 Vehicles between 20 and 40 tonnes could be carried comfortably and the UK has transported Warrior vehicles to Afghanistan using C17’s.
 In pitching a vehicle at the 20-30 tonne level, 2 are transportable per C17 or at a much lighter weight and depending on dimensions; up to 6 may be transported.

 The A400 has yet to fully demonstrate a maximum load but the UK requirement is for 30 tonnes and the A400 website lists a maximum of 37 tonnes.
-Payload inevitably impacts on range and the same website lists a strategically significant range of 2,450nm at 30 tonnes and 3,450nm at 20 tonnes.
-The ability to move such payloads at range is one of the significant performance features of the A400, even if it will be concrete runway to concrete runway for most of the time.
+Payload inevitably impacts on the range and the same website lists a strategically significant range of 2,450nm at 30 tonnes and 3,450nm at 20 tonnes.
+The ability to move such payloads at range is one of the significant performance features of the A400, even if it will be a concrete runway to a concrete runway for most of the time.

 A vehicle with a weight of 15 tonnes means 2 at a time or 30 tonnes means one in an A400 or 2 in a C17, there are a number of combinations that can be tried.